Caulophryne polynema: Taxonomy

 Caulophryne polynema was first formally described in 1930 by the English ichthyologist Charles Tate Regan with its type locality given as off Funchal Bay on Madeira in the eastern Atlantic Ocean.
 This species is classified in the genus Caulophryne which is one of two genera within the family Caulophrynidae.
 The 5th edition of Fishes of the World classifies the Caulophrynidae within the suborder Ceratioidei of the order Lophiiformes, the anglerfishes.

 Etymology

-Caulophryne polynema is a species within the genus Caulophryne, this name is a combination of caulis, which mean" stem", an allusion to the stem-like base of the illicium, with phryne, meaning "toad", a suffix commonly used in the names of anglerfish genera.
-Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
-The specific name, polynema, means "many threads" an allusion to the large number of filaments along the illicium, and possiblyalso to the many small filaments on the head and body.
+Caulophryne polynema is a species within the genus Caulophryne, this name is a combination of caulis "stem", an allusion to the stem-like base of the illicium, and phryne "toad", a suffix commonly used in the names of anglerfish genera.
+Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of a physical resemblance.
+The specific name, polynema, means "many threads" an allusion to the large number of filaments along the illicium, head, and body.